bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 ### Data cleanup

-Because we have tautomers for cactus and CACTVS for only certain Refs, we need to remove None entries in lists so that, for example, `[None None]` won't be counted as two tautomers; it will be replaced with `[]` which will be counted as zero tautomers, indicating that we didn't obtain tautomers for that Ref.
+Because we have tautomers for cactus and CACTVS for only certain Refs, we need to remove None entries in lists so that, for example, `[None, None]` won't be counted as two tautomers; it will be replaced with `[]` which will be counted as zero tautomers, indicating that we didn't obtain tautomers for that Ref.

 ```python